Master's in school counseling available in West Plains

-What occupation may I acquire with a M.S. in Counseling?
+What occupation may I acquire with an M.S. in Counseling?

 How much do school counselors earn in Missouri?

-- Find out what salary you might expect working as a educational, guidance, school or vocational counselor in Missouri.
+Find out what salary you might expect working as an educational, guidance, school or vocational counselor in Missouri.
 This information is provided by the Bureau of Labor Statistics, Occupational Employment Statistics Program.

 Apply by June 1, 2020 to join the fall 2020 cohort.